 Line 22.
 Any other miscellaneous deductions subject to the 2% limit should be claimed on line 22 of Schedule A (Form 1040).
-List the type and amount of each expense on the dotted lines for line 22.
+List the type and amount of each expense on the dotted line for line 22.
 If you need more space, attach a statement showing the type and amount of each expense.
 Enter one total on line 22.

-Line 28.
-If you have miscellaneous deductions not subject to the 2% limit, you should claim these amounts on line 28 of Schedule A (Form 1040).
+Line 27.
+If you have miscellaneous deductions not subject to the 2% limit, you should claim these amounts on line 27 of Schedule A (Form 1040).
+List the type and amount of each expense on the dotted line for line 27.
+If you need more space, attach a statement showing the types and amount of each expense.